 Sky Hub is an all-volunteer citizen science effort.
-This is a complex project and there are many things the project could use your help with.
-Below is a living list of current needs, if you feel up to the task, join us in the Sky Hub chat and let us know where you'd like to help!
+This is a complex project and there are many things the project could use your help with!
+Below is a living list of our current needs, if you feel up to the task, join us in the Sky Hub chat and let us know where you'd like to help!

 If you want to be a part of something historic, come join our software development 🚧 team and see what you can do for UAP Science.
 We're primarily using go lang and vue.js.
 Here's some of the tasks we need help with currently:

 Assisting with user documentation for the tracker/ui